supremeloki/Real-Time-Fraud-and-Abuse_Detection/README.md

     python src/prediction_engine/fraud_detection_api.py
     ```

-### Kubernetes Deployment
+### ☸️ Kubernetes Deployment

-For a full-scale deployment, Kubernetes is used to manage all microservices.
+🚀 For a full-scale deployment, Kubernetes is used to manage all microservices.

-1.  **Set up Core Infrastructure (Kafka, Redis, MLflow, Prometheus/Grafana):**
+1.  **🏗️ Set up Core Infrastructure (Kafka, Redis, MLflow, Prometheus/Grafana):**
     Use the provided Kubernetes YAML files in `deployment_ops/kubernetes/` or Helm charts for these components.
     ```bash
     kubectl apply -f deployment_ops/kubernetes/k8s_kafka_setup.yaml